 The Animation program focuses on the skills necessary for the production of independent and commercial applications.
-The primary objective of the program is to prepare students with the foundation of knowledge and skills that can be applied to any of the varied contemporary uses of this medium, such as traditional character animation, clav animation, stop-motion or computer generated animation.
-DCAD's program provides the fundamental drawing and design skills necessary to be successful in this field combined with an understanding of the principles of motion, storytelling and conceptual development, as well as the application of these disciplines to current technology.
-Within Animation, students select either the two-dimensional or three-dimensional track, depending on their desired area of emphasis.
+The primary objective of the program is to prepare students with a foundation of knowledge and skills that can be applied to any of the varied contemporary uses of this medium, such as traditional character animation, stopmotion or computer generated animation.
+DCAD's program provides the fundamental drawing and design skills necessary to be successful in this field combined with an understanding of the principles of motion, storytelling, and conceptual development, as well as the application of these disciplines to current technology.
+Within Animation, students select either two-dimensional or three-dimensional track depending on their desired area of emphasis.